bfetler/project_management/README.md

 + Short meetings to resolve issues.
 + Review of features, bugs, priorities and scope.

-Regardless of project management style, they generally share several definitions and practical methods.
-Regardless of project management style, they generally have some essential definitions and practical methods in common.
-Regardless of project management style, they generally share several essential definitions and methods.
+Regardless of project management style, in practice they usually share some essential definitions and methods.
-Regardless of style, most project management methods use some essential definitions and practices.

 ### Essential Methods of Project Management